sutigit/kurkkumopo-catcher/README.md

 3. **Make your changes:**

     Make your changes to the codebase.
-Write nice code.

 4. **Commit your changes:**